“We predict the future. And the best way to predict it, is to invent it.” -Well Manicured Man, The X-Files

 One of the challenges we faced when I worked with enterprise storage systems was getting everyone’s buy in on the prospect’s side of the transaction.
 The salesperson was good at working the top-level executives, but most of the time, what those top level executives wanted did not correlate with the immediate needs and desires of the system administrators or the end users.

-System administrators rarely have the power to say “yes” but have they have the power to say “no” all day long.
-In our case, they were instrumental in integrating our system into their environment and maintaining the system long after the contract was signed.
-They were needed to ensuring the long term success of the solution.
+System administrators rarely have the power to say “yes” but they have the power to say “no” all day long.
+In our case, they were necessary personnel in integrating our system into their environment and maintaining the system long after the client signed the contract.
+We needed them to ensuring the long term success of the solution.

 The way we designed around this ecological challenge was to make the system administrator a part of the solution.
 We determined how implementing this equipment was going to impact their lives, reviewed their routines, worked on steps to mitigate any of the effects that were going to disrupt their routine, and made them a part of the integration process by letting them help in the setup.